meganno/meganno.githu.io/index.md

 5. Explore in demo notebook
    - `pip install jupyter`
    - Run `jupyter notebook`
-   - Open demo notebook (add link)
+   - Open demo [notebook](https://github.com/meganno/labeler-client/blob/main/Examples/EACL-Demo.ipynb), follow the instructions in the notebook and happy exploring!

 *Note the current widgets are not compatible with JupyterLab, so please use the conventional jupyter notebook*

-We have prepopulated the database with the public [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment), created a schema to collect "postive", "negative" and "netural" classification labels and "pos" or "neg" span labels.

-Then follow the instructions in the notebook and happy exploring!
+We have prepopulated the database a natural language inference (NLI) dataset ([link](https://github.com/alisawuffles/wanli)).